Stressed Dog Body Language: How to Read the Signs of Stress in Dogs

 • Overstimulation: Dogs may become stressed when they are overstimulated.
 This can happen when they are exposed to too much noise, activity, or stimulation, and can lead to stress and avoidance behavior.

 • Lack of Exercise: Dogs that do not receive enough exercise may become stressed and fearful.
-Regular exercise can help reduce stress and promote relaxation.
+Regular exercise can help ease stress and promote relaxation.

 Identify the Trigger